 Where to stay in Eilat?

 I haven’t stayed in a hostel in Eilat, because I have a family there and I stay with them.
 But I have met people who recommended Arava Hostel and Motel Aviv.
-Recently, Abraham Hostels also opened a new hostel in Eilat – Abraham Hostel Eilat.
+Also, Abraham Hostels recently opened a new hostel in Eilat – Abraham Hostel Eilat.
 I’ve stayed at Abraham Hostels in Jerusalem and Tel Aviv, and it was great, so I guess it’s good quality in Eilat, too.

 Another option is to camp in Eilat or its surroundings.
 Read my post about camping sites in and around Eilat.
 It’s a fun experience and affordable!